pradipkandel008/aabv/README.md

-# Your Project Title Here
+# College App for its Activities and Notifications
-Name: Your Full Name
+Name: Pradip Kandel

-CollegeID: Your College ID
+CollegeID: 160383

-Batch: Jan19A/B/C/D?
+Batch: Jan19D

 Brief description of the domain of your project!